Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Koopman--Nemytskii Operator

-\end{assumption} Now that the Koopman operator $K_{f_u}$ is a linear description of the closed-loop dynamics under feedback law $u$, to describe the system \eqref{eq:controlled.system} monolithically, we examine the dependence of $K_{f_u}$ on $u\in U$.
-Out of this examination, the concept of Koopman-Nemytskii operator will arise.
-Yet, before proceeding with the mathematical construction, the following important note is given. \begin{note} The discussions in the sequel contain the special case of constant-valued policies, i.e., the case where $U=\{x\mapsto a: a\in A\}$.
-This reduces to modeling the open-loop system dynamics, accounting for the fact that the states evolve in different ways under different input \emph{values} instead of \emph{policies} in general.
-The author notices that this particular setting was considered in the simultaneous work of Lazar \cite{lazar2025product}, where the construction involving the product of a state-RKHS and an input-RKHS is formally similar to this paper.
-If the user's interest in modeling is for open-loop simulation only, for which only the prediction error (rather than closed-loop stability, policy evaluation, or policy optimization) is of concern, then it may suffice to use the simpler setting. \end{note}
+Now that the Koopman operator $K_{f_u}$ describes the closed-loop dynamics under a given policy $u$, we examine the dependence of $K_{f_u}$ on $u\in \mbb U$.
+Out of this examination, the concept of Koopman--Nemytskii operator will arise. \begin{remark}[Special case of state-independent policies] The discussions in the sequel aims to derive the operator model \eqref{eq:conceptual.policy-state.viewpoint} for policies $u$ in a prespecified class $\mbb{U}$.
+This construction contains the special case of state-irrelevant constant-valued policies, i.e., $\mbb U=\{x\mapsto a: a\in \mbb A\}$.
+This special case reduces to modeling the open-loop system under different input \emph{values} instead of \emph{policies}, i.e., will result in the ``input--state operator model'' \eqref{eq:conceptual.input-state.viewpoint}. \end{remark}